zoltankerekes/chat-app/README.md

-# chat-app
+# chatpplication

-Chat app.
+Simple but modern and cosy.
 Start it with live server.